 When deciding between the two methods, cost is typically a key factor for consideration.
-Variations in cost can be influenced by production volume, tool costs, material savings and the size of the part.
+Variations in cost can be influenced by production volume, tool costs, material savings, and the size of the part.

 Production volume is one of the simplest factors to define.
-On the whole, if the production run for the life of the part is fewer than 100 parts, machining is a suitable option, while if the lifetime volume is more than 100 parts, casting makes more sense.
+On the whole, if the production run for the life of the part is fewer than 100 parts, machining is a suitable option, while if the lifetime volume is more than 100 parts, the casting makes more sense.